-Since we would like to organise it by date and make it similar to the Bullet Journal, we start it with an item describing the year: “2014".
+Since we would like to organize it by date and make it similar to the Bullet Journal, we start it with an item describing the year: “2014".
 Following that, we add each month as sub-items to it.
 So, it describes a year with its months just like your Daily Planner Notebook.

 Like the month item which is filling with weeks after the @MonthlyGoals, you start adding days in a week in the same level of @WeeklyGoals.
 I choose to just write the name of the days: Monday, Tuesday, …, Friday, and Weekend.
-You could either create them on the morning or at the night before.
+You could either create them in the morning or at night before.
 It’s up to you if you want to have another goal list like @DailyGoals or not.
-I personally just write my daily tasks under each days list without creating another goal list.
+I personally just write my daily tasks under each day list without creating another goal list.

-In summary, you’ve created a list for each year which contains all the months and each month includes its weeks and weeks are filling with their days and finally days are listing your daily tasks.
+In summary, you’ve created a list for each year which contains all the months and each month includes its weeks and weeks are filling with their days; finally days are listing your daily tasks.
 You mark every task/item as complete by “control + enter” in each day when it’s done and when a day is over you mark it as completed as well; so, if you choose to hide the completed item by pressing “control + o”; then, days will disappear from your planner!
-This will help you to only focus on the upcoming days and its tasks.
+Hiding the completed items will help you to only focus on the upcoming days and its tasks.
 It’s like turning a page in your Bullet Journal.
 Respectively, when a week or month is over you just mark it as completed and it will disappear from your Planner* but thanks to Workflowy it will be there whenever you need it, just like your archived notebooks.
 For instance, if you mark a year as completed and hide the completed item, Workflowy will archive it for you and you could start a new notebook by just adding a new year: 2014.

-Until now we defined only three tags: @YearlyGoals, @MonthlyGoals and @WeeklyGoals.
+Until now we defined only three tags: @YearlyGoals, @MonthlyGoals, and @WeeklyGoals.
 There is no doubt that defining your goals and keep them on sight always helps your mind to focus and try to accomplish them.
-So, it’s worth to waste three tag for them because you could always track your progress through the years, months or weeks.
+So, it worth to waste three tags for them because you could always track your progress through the years, months or weeks.
 After achieving each goal, you mark them as complete and it’s gone!
-When you you achieve all your weekly goals, you could either work on one of the monthly goals which you could find it in the list just right above the week.
+When you achieve all your weekly goals, you could either work on one of the monthly goals which you could find it in the list just right above the week.
 Or you could define a new goal or just lean back and enjoy a beer since you have done your job!

 Managing Meeting, Notes, Ideas, Logs, etc

 Since the purpose of this text was not only to build a hierarchy of years, months, weeks and days or a Planner Notebook with Workflowy, but also to design a workflow in order to manage all the information that we need in a way that your mind used to.
-I will introduce few more tags which will be used in the Planner to manage different kind of information with respect to their contents.
+I will introduce few more tags which will be used in the Planner to manage a different kind of information with respect to their contents.

 The @idea tag could be used everywhere you wanted to capture your ideas.
 Thanks to Workflowy tagging feature, it’s also possible to use the tags in the notes, inline tagging.
-So consider a case that you are writing a @Meeting note, in the same note section you could just casually write about the meeting and mention someone’s idea like this: “John’s @idea was to use an adaptive method for computing the integral numerically”.
+So consider a case that you are writing a @Meeting note, in the same note section you could just casually write about the meeting and mention someone’s idea like this: “John’s @idea was to use an adaptive method for computing the integral numerically.”

 Just like the @idea tag, you could use @Task wherever you wanted to create a task list.
 You could even define tasks in advance in the planner.
 You have to consider the fact that almost everything in a planner could be seen as a task so in most cases there is no need to use @Task.
-My suggestion is to define @task as less as possible in the planner and use it more in the projects.
+My suggestion is to define @task as less as possible on the planner and use it more in the projects.
 For instance, it’s the best to define a @Task(s) list under your project (@pPyWorflowy) and list all the tasks that you think it is necessary for finishing the task like:

 I only have one instance of this tag in the whole Workflowy notebook.
-Every task that it’s postponed will be moved to this list, and the list should always stay in the current week right after the Weekenditem.
+Every task that it’s postponed will be moved to this list, and the list should always stay in the current week right after the Weekend item.

 In this way, every morning, you could start by checking the @PostponedTask(s) list to see if you can put some of them in your schedule for today or not; if yes, then you should move the selected item to the current day list.
-In case that you decided to not complete a task anymore, removing the task from the list works the best.
+In the case that you decided not to complete a task anymore, removing the task from the list works the best.

 Another option is to use the note area of each day, week, month or year to write a short review about it.
 For instance, I can just write what I did and how was my weekend as a note in Weekend item, and the same for weeks, months and years.
 Then we could save some tags!